If you do not have symptoms of coronavirus

 All businesses should be considering, as part of their risk assessment, what other mitigation will be undertaken to reduce the risk of transmission.
 Our small and micro business guidance provides useful information when undertaking a risk assessment.

 Professional dog walkers must follow the physical distancing and good hygiene guidelines, including:

-- staying 2m away from pet owners at pick up and drop off
+- staying one metre away from pet owners at pick up and drop off

 - regular handwashing